geoschem/integrated_methane_inversion/docs/source/advanced/inversion-ensemble.rst

 ==================================

 After performing an inversion, you can use the IMI to create a low-cost ensemble of sensitivity inversions with different inversion parameters.
-This is because the Jacobian matrix has already been computed in the first inversion and can easily be reused.
+This is because the Jacobian matrix computed in the first inversion can easily be reused.

-See the `common configurations page <../other/common-configurations.html#running-a-sensitivity-inversion>`__ for instructions on how to re-configure the IMI to use a pre-computed Jacobian.
+See the `Common configurations page <../other/common-configurations.html#running-a-sensitivity-inversion>`__ for instructions on how to re-configure the IMI to use a pre-computed Jacobian.
 Then modify the values of ``PriorError``, ``ObsError``, and/or ``Gamma`` in the configuration file and re-run the inversion.